shuhaowu/runefoil/README.md

 exfiltrate data(*).
 The name Runefoil is inspired by the tinfoil hat, as we are paranoid enough to run it in such a convoluted environment.

+**Runelite is currently partially closed source, which breaks some of the security assumptions of this project.
+Future effort is currently pending as it is unclear if we can be 100% secure.**

 (*) Not 100% secure, see security considerations below.

 Runefoil is designed to be relatively small.
 I'm hoping to keep the number of